nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 proc mysort(s: seq; cmp: proc(a, b: T): int) {.effectsOf: cmp.}
 ```

-To enable the new effect system, use --experimental:strictEffects.
-See [#18777](https://github.com/nim-lang/Nim/pull/18777) and RFC [#408](https://github.com/nim-lang/RFCs/issues/408).
+To enable the new effect system, compile with `--experimental:strictEffects`.
+See also [#18777](https://github.com/nim-lang/Nim/pull/18777) and RFC [#408](https://github.com/nim-lang/RFCs/issues/408).

 ## `iterable[T]`
-Added `iterable[T]` type class to match called iterators, which enables writing:
+The `iterable[T]` type class was added to match called iterators, which enables writing:
 ```nim
 template fn(a: iterable) # or template fn[T](a: iterable[T])
 # instead of: